abbyabridged/ETL-project/Technical Report.md

 For "datascientist_jobs_in_australia_Oct_25_2019", we set the index.
 We then identified the duplicate rows and removed the duplicated.
 We kept the first row of the duplicated rows.

+Due to the amount of data within this dataset, we decided to split the dataset into two tables.
+One table is about the job posted while the other table is about the organisation that posted the job.

 We observed that companies without a Company Profile in indeed.com.au did not have a valid link.
 In this instance, these columns were populated with n/a.
 We replaced this with "Not Available".

 Some companies did not have ratings too.
 These could be due to the lack of a Company Profile or a very new company advertising with indeed.com.au.
 In this instance, these ratings were updated with "No Rating".